SNodeC/snode.c/README.md

 called [*client instance*](#SocketClient-Classes) is needed.

-A class *SocketContextFactory* is used for both instances as template argument.
-Such a *SocketContextFactory* **needs to be provided by the user** and is used internally by the *SocketServer* and the *SocketClient* instances to create a concrete *SocketContext* object for each established connection.
-This *SocketContext* **also needs to be provided by the user** and represents a **concrete application protocol**.
+A class `SocketContextFactory` is used for both instances as template argument.
+Such a `SocketContextFactory` needs to be provided by the user and is used internally by the `SocketServer` and the `SocketClient` instances to create a concrete `SocketContext` object for each established connection.
+This `SocketContext` also needs to be provided by the user and represents a concrete application protocol.

-Both, *SocketServer* and *SocketClient* classes have, among others, a **default constructor** and a **constructor expecting an instance name** as argument.
+Both, `SocketServer` and `SocketClient` classes have, among others, a default constructor and a constructor expecting an instance name as argument.

-- When the default constructor is used to create the instance object this instance is called an **anonymous instance**.
+- When the default constructor is used to create the instance it is called an anonymous instance.
-- In contrast to a **named instance** if the constructors expecting a `std::string` is used for instance creation.
+- In contrast to a named instance if the constructors expecting a `std::string` is used for instance creation.
-- For ***named instances*** **command line arguments and configuration file entries are automatically created**.
+- For named instances command line arguments and configuration file entries are created automatically.

-Therefore, for our echo application, we need to implement the application logic (application protocol) for server and client in classes derived from `core::socket::stream::SocketContext`, the base class of all connection-oriented (stream) application protocols and factories derived from `core::socket::stream::SocketContextFactory`.
+Therefore, for our echo application, we need to implement the application logic (application protocol) for server and client in classes derived from `core::socket::stream::SocketContext`, the base class of all connection-oriented (**stream**) application protocols and factories derived from `core::socket::stream::SocketContextFactory`.

 ### SocketContextFactories

-Let\'s focus on the *SocketContextFactories* for our server and client first.
+Let\'s focus on the SocketContextFactories for our server and client first.

-All what needs to be done is to implement a pure virtual method *create* witch expects a pointer to a `core::socket::stream::SocketConnection` object as argument and returns a pointer to a concrete application *SocketContext*.
+All what needs to be done is to implement a pure virtual method `create()` witch expects a pointer to a `core::socket::stream::SocketConnection` as argument and returns a pointer to a concrete `SocketContext`.

-The `core::socket::stream::SocketConnection` object involved is managed internally by SNode.C and represents the **logical connection** between the server and a client.
-Such a `core::socket::stream::SocketConnection` is needed by the `core::socket::stream::SocketContext` to **handle the data transfer** between server and client.
+The `core::socket::stream::SocketConnection` object involved is managed internally by SNode.C and represents the logical connection between a server and a client.
+It is used for handling the data transfer between server and client.

-#### Echo-Server *SocketContextFactory*
+#### Echo-Server SocketContextFactory

 The `create()` method of our `EchoServerContextFactory` returns a pointer to the `EchoServerContext` whose implementation is presented in the [SocketContexts](#SocketContexts) section below.

-Note, that the pointer to the  `core::socket::stream::SocketConnection` is passed as argument to the constructor of our `EchoServerContext`.
+Note, that a pointer to a  `core::socket::stream::SocketConnection` is passed as argument to the constructor of our `EchoServerContext`.

 ``` c++
 #include "EchoServerContext.h"